External funding

 The page includes information on available grants, eligibility criteria and the application process.

-If you have any questions or need support, please feel free to email the Grants Team at vcs@towerhamlets.gov.uk.
+If you have any questions or need support, please email the Grants Team at vcs@towerhamlets.gov.uk.

 Current external funding